Anterior Lumbar Interbody Fusion (ALIF)

 When is ALIF Surgery Recommended?

-- Direct access to the impacted area
+- Direct access to the damaged disc

-- Potential for faster recovery
+- Potential for a faster recovery

 - Lumbar radiculopathy (nerve pain due to spinal compression)